dynobase-icon

 12. Set 'AWS_NODEJS_CONNECTION_REUSE_ENABLED' to 1

 To reduce the overhead of connecting to DynamoDB, make sure the environment variable AWS_NODEJS_CONNECTION_REUSE_ENABLED is set to 1 to make the SDK reuse connections by default.
+This can significantly improve performance in high-throughput applications.

 13. Use 'TransactWriteItems' to update multiple records atomically